-- First Level = CAUTION: A caution warning indicates that you can swim in the water but you should avoid contact with algae and keep children away from algae.
+- First Level (Yellow Signs) = CAUTION: A caution warning indicates that you can swim in the water but you should avoid contact with algae and keep children away from algae.
 Do not drink the water or use it for cooking.
 Do not eat shellfish.
-Do not allow pets to enter the water. - Second Level = WARNING: A warning means that you should not swim.
+Do not allow pets to enter the water.
+These signs are posted year round. - Second Level (Orange Signs) = WARNING: A warning means that you should not swim.
 Stay away from scum or algae, do not drink or use water for cooking.
 Do not eat shellfish.
-Do not allow pets to enter the water. - Third Level = DANGER: Stay out of the water including wading.
+Do not allow pets to enter the water. - Third Level (Red Signs) = DANGER: Stay out of the water including wading.
 Stay away from scum or algae, do not drink or use water for cooking.
 Do not eat shellfish.
 Do not allow pets to enter the water.